Summer99D/MACS_Final/README.md

 This project showcases the design and implementation of a practical, scalable data pipeline tailored for women's health tracking.
 By automating survey delivery, symptom processing, and phase-based personalization, we aim to close the knowledge gap and empower users with actionable daily insights — all using cloud-native infrastructure.

 ---

-Let me know if you'd like the `.md` file exported, or if you want help writing the Lambda code or setting up your S3 + DynamoDB structure!